KDE/kio-s3/README.md

 BUILDING
 ========

-The Amazon AWS SDK for C++ is required to build this slave: https://github.com/aws/aws-sdk-cpp The slave requires the `core` and `s3` SDK components.
+The Amazon AWS SDK for C++ is required to build this project: https://github.com/aws/aws-sdk-cpp In particular the `core` and `s3` SDK components are required.

 USAGE
 =====